sendgrid/docs/source/Classroom/Basics/API/does_sendgrid_offer_a_sandbox_or_test_environment.md

   show: true
 ---

-We do not offer a true "sandbox" environment, however we do have a [Free plan](https://sendgrid.com/transactional-email/pricing) which allows you to send 12000 emails per month, and also gives you access to almost all of the features offered with our higher package levels.
-The Free plan does not include access to a dedicated IP or IP whitelabeling.
+We do not offer a true "sandbox" environment, however we do have a [free trial](https://sendgrid.com/transactional-email/pricing) which allows you to send 100 emails per day, and also gives you access to almost all of the features offered with our higher package levels.
+The free trial does not include access to a dedicated IP or IP whitelabeling.

 We also have a [sink email address]({{root_url}}/Classroom/Troubleshooting/Delivery_Issues/safely_test_your_sending_speed.html) that can help you test message throughput for your integration.